-Much study and documentation has been done into the Western movement of slaves from Africa, that began in the 16th century and forcibly brought over 10 million Africans across the perilous waters of the Atlantic Ocean.
+Much study and documentation has been done into the Western movement of slaves from Africa, that forcibly brought over 10 million Africans across the perilous waters of the Atlantic Ocean.
 But this wasn’t the only slave route that existed, ruthlessly taking African’s from their homes to foreign lands.

 The movement east across the Indian Ocean, between the first and 20th century, is believed to have involved around 4 million people.
 Beginning with the Arabs and the Ottomans, the trade was later continued by the Portuguese, the Dutch, the French and the British, helping to fuel their colonial expansion and even to help fight against the countries they were trying to maintain control over.